 To ensure that the algorithm is correct and relevant, it will be tested on real-world OWL instances of patient observation.
-These annotations were formed in the context of the Health-e-Child (HeC) project and they correspond to an ontology similar to the example in Figure 1b).
+According to the example in Fig. 1b, annotations were formed based on the Health-e-Child (HeC) project.
+These annotations correspond to the ontology of the project.
 The structure of semantic annotations is very heterogeneous and contains information about 588 patients classified into three different groups according to their disease: juvenile idiopathic arthritis (JIAPatient), heart disease (CardioPatient) and neurological disease (NeuroPatient).
 The total number of semantic annotations is 629,000, which is an average of more than 1,000 annotations per patient.

-To avoid errors, query schemes were automatically generated for 12 different concepts concepts (disease, treatment, medication, ...) and 3 concepts for contexts: patient, visit and report.
+To avoid errors, query schemes were automatically generated for 12 different concept concepts (disease, treatment, medication, ...) and 3 concepts for contexts: patient, visit and report.
 It is worth noting that the Report concept has 20 sub-concepts that correspond to the various clinical reports of the HeC project.
 The current implementation of transaction extraction has been developed on the basis of the ontology indexing system, which also provides a simple mechanism for creating ontological indexes.
 To confirm the relevance and results of the found transactions, there is a range of different AP search algorithms, among which genetic algorithms (GA) for AP search have recently been proposed.